-The gateway-data persistent volume must still be backed up because it contains an encryption key, which is used to encrypt sensitive data at the application-level before being sent to the database.
-A backup of the external database cannot be restored successfully without a corresponding backup of gateway-data, as DCT would not be able to decrypt some of the data in the database.
-The encryption key in gateway-data does not change after having been initially created, so backups of it do not need to be scheduled at the same time as database backups.
+The gateway-data, masking-data, and virtualization-app-data persistent volume must still be backed up, because it contains an encryption key, which is used to encrypt sensitive data at the application-level before being sent to the database.

+A backup of the external database cannot be restored successfully without a corresponding backup of gateway-data, masking-data, and virtualization-app-data, as DCT would not be able to decrypt some of the data in the database.

+The encryption key in gateway-data, masking-data, and virtualization-app-data does not change after having been initially created, so backups of it do not need to be scheduled at the same time as database backups.

-6.7.5 External database migration or upgrade
+6.8.5 External database migration or upgrade

-The external database can be migrated to a different host, and/or upgraded to a different version at any time, as long the version requirements above are met.
+The external database can be migrated to a different host and/or upgraded to a different version at any time, as long as the version requirements above are met.
 If the database is unavailable for a period of time, the DCT application will temporarily fail (internal server errors on all API calls), but will recover automatically without the need for a restart.
 However, in case of planned maintenance, upgrade, or migration, the following procedure should be followed: